Terry Taylor (basketball): Fort Wayne Mad Ants / Indiana Pacers (2021–2023)

-Indiana Pacers (2021–2023)

-On December 15, 2021, Taylor signed a two-way contract with the Indiana Pacers.
-Under the terms of the deal, he split time between the Pacers and the Fort Wayne Mad Ants.
+On December 15, 2021, Taylor signed a two-way contract with Indiana.
+Under the terms of the deal, he split time between the Pacers and the Mad Ants.

 On February 2, 2022, in his seventh NBA game against the Orlando Magic, Taylor subbed in 22 seconds into the game and stepped up as the Pacers’ center.
 He recorded career highs of 24 points, 16 rebounds and 3 assists in 37 minutes for his first career double-double.
 On April 7, the Pacers converted his two-way contract into a standard one.

 On February 9, 2023, Taylor was waived by the Pacers.

-Chicago Bulls (2023–present)
+Chicago / Windy City Bulls (2023–2024)

-On February 22, 2023, Taylor signed a two-way contract with the Chicago Bulls.
+On February 22, 2023, Taylor signed a two-way contract with the Chicago Bulls and on August 14, he signed a standard contract with them.
+However, on April 4, 2024, he was waived by Chicago.

+Sacramento Kings / Stockton Kings (2024–2025)

+On September 23, 2024, Taylor signed with the Sacramento Kings, but was waived on October 18.
+On October 27, he joined the Stockton Kings.
+On March 18, 2025, the Sacramento Kings signed Taylor to a 10-day contract.
+He appeared in three NBA games, and following the expiration of his 10-day contract, he returned to Stockton.

+On July 14, 2025, Taylor signed a one-year contract with the Ningbo Rockets of the Chinese Basketball Association.
+On November 15, his contract was terminated.